Njinx/instx/README.md

 * **impartial:** no preference

 ## Apply instance settings automatically

+#### NOTE: This option does not currently work.
+I'm trying to find a way to make this viable without compromising browser security.

 Grab the saved preferences url at https://favorite.instance/preferences and paste it in `instx.yaml` in `preferences_url`.
 No need to cut out the original domain name.